Our 10th Storytelling contest

 - I’m planning to write a personal essay or poem.
 Do I still need to follow the Pitch, Report, Draft and Revise process?
 Sort of.
 While certain stories do not require reporting, we encourage all students to begin by submitting a story pitch to our editors.

-- Can I submit more than one medium?
+- Can my piece include more than one medium?
 Yes!
 We welcome submissions that combine different mediums.
 For example, consider submitting several photographs with your reported story or an audio recording of your song lyrics.
-Please note that authors must have the rights to all materials they submit, including any images or music.
+Note that authors must have the rights to all materials they submit, including any images or music.

 - Can I submit something I worked on for a class assignment?
 Yes!
 Unpublished schoolwork can be submitted, although you should consider whether it needs to be reworked to meet our drafting standards.